Samsung/tizen-docs/docs/application/native/guides/text-input/tts-engine.md

     ttse_request_callback_s callback = {0,};
     ```

-3. Register callback functions using `ttse_main()` function (The registered callback functions will be invoked when the TTSE service users request the TTSE services).
+3. Register callback functions using `ttse_main()` function (The registered callback functions will be invoked when the TTSE service users request the TTSE services):

     ```
     ttse_main(argc, argv, &callback);